To the Members of

 C. Since company has not granted any loans to companies firms or other parties coveredin the register maintained under section 189 of the Companies Act no comment is requiredon overdue amount of more than 90 days and also no comment is required for recovery of theprincipal and interest.

-b.
-According to the information and explanation given to us there are no dues of salestax income tax custom duty service tax excise duty and cess which have not beendeposited on account of any dispute.
+(ii) According to the information and explanations given to us and the records of thecompany examined by us there are no dues of income-tax sales- tax service tax goodsand service tax duty of customs duty of excise and value added tax which have not beendeposited on account of any dispute.

-9. The Company did not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) and term loans during the year.
-Accordingly paragraph3 (ix) of the Order is not applicable.
+(9) The Company has not raised any money by way of initial public offer or furtherpublic offer (including debt instruments) and has not taken any term loans during theyear.
+Accordingly paragraph 3 (ix) of the order is not applicable.

-13. According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.
+(13) According to the information and explanations given to us and based on ourexamination of the records of the company transactions with the related parties are incompliance with section 177 and 188 of the Act.
+Where applicable the details of suchtransactions have been disclosed in the financial statements as reauired bv the aDolicableaccounting standards.

-We have audited the internal financial controls over financial reporting of EUREKAINDUSTRIES LIMITED as of March 31 2019 in conjunction with our audit of the Ind ASfinancial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of EurekaIndustries Limited as of March 31 2021 in conjunction with our audit of the standalonefinancial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ('ICAI').